Battle of the Kerch Peninsula: Kerch landing, 26 December – 28 December

 The counterattack against Zyuk was launched only at 1300 hours on 27 December due to the muddy roads.
 The beachhead was flat and devoid of flora, offering no cover for either side.
 The Soviet 2nd Battalion/83rd Naval Infantry Brigade spotted the German deployment and launched an immediate attack with three T-26 tanks and several infantry companies.
 A 3.7 cm Pak 36 anti-tank gun fired 42 rounds and knocked out all three Soviet tanks.
 Several German bombers showed up to support the German infantry and helped drive the Soviet naval infantry back to its beachhead but the Germans delayed their main attack until the next day.
 At dawn, the two deployed infantry battalions of IR 97 attacked the Soviet position, supported by two 10.5 cm howitzers.
 A combat engineer company blocked the Soviet escape route to the east.
 The Soviet defensive position was hopelessly exposed.
 Six He 111 bombers and a few Stukas bombed the Soviet troops.
 The Soviet defenses were smashed and by 1200 hours the Germans reached the beach.
 A number of Soviet troops fought on while waist-deep in the water.
 Their resistance fell apart by evening; 458 were captured and approximately 300 were killed.
 Infantry Regiment 97 lost only 40 men killed or wounded in two days of destroying the Soviet beachhead at Cape Zyuk.
-The Soviet beachhead at Cape Khroni was also wiped out by IR 72 on 28 December, with only 12 men swimming to safety.
+The Soviet beachhead at Cape Khroni was also destroyed by IR 72 on 28 December, with only 12 men swimming to safety.
 Himer's division took 1,700 prisoners and only the 1,000-strong Soviet force at Bulganak Bay remained, along with the Kamysh Burun beachhead as well as isolated pockets of Soviet resistance inland.